FerreiraNuno/Discord-Music-Quiz/README.md

 ## Discord Bot to play the Song Guessing Game

-#### This Bot for the popular VoIP platform **discord** allows users to play the "Song Guessing Game".
+#### This Bot for the popular VoIP platform ***"discord"*** allows users to play the "Song Guessing Game".
 In which played songs need to be recognized by their name and artist.

 #### This was my first bigger programming project back in early 2020, during the covid outbreak.